gunagg/Dance2Music/README.md

 # DanceToMusic
 ​
 This repo requires OpenPose for running on GPU and OpenVINO for running on CPU.
 To install OpenPose follow the instructions given [here](https://github.com/CMU-Perceptual-Computing-Lab/openpose/blob/master/doc/installation/0_index.md#compiling-and-running-openpose-from-source).
+Use in Python mode.
 To install OpenVINO follow the instructions given [here](https://docs.openvinotoolkit.org/latest/installation_guides.html).
 ## Live OpenPose
 Run this on a GPU machine -